-There are more than 800 miles of trails and unpaved roads to explore in The Great Smoky Mountains National Park.
-There are so many trails, that choosing which one's to hike can be a bit overwhelming.
+There are over 800 miles of trails and unpaved roads to explore in The Great Smoky Mountains National Park.
+There are so many trails that choosing which one's to hike can be overwhelming.

 We pruned that list of great trails down to the best trails for family hikes.
 Family hikes to us, are trails that are good for parents with kids in the age ranges of 6 and up, that are easy to moderate in difficulty, they don't require any special gear, and lead to some point of interest that kids will enjoy.

-Of course as your kids get older, more challenging trails can be tackled.
-But if you are wanting to get out on a Sunday afternoon, hike to a location your kids will enjoy, and you have a varied age range of children (like us), these are our top 10 picks for family friendly trails in the Great Smoky Mountains National Park!
+Of course, as your kids grow older, you can tackle more challenging trails.
+But if you want to get out on a Sunday afternoon, hike to a location your kids will enjoy, and you have a varied age range of children (like us), these are our top 10 picks for family friendly trails in the Great Smoky Mountains National Park!

-One important note - Dogs are not allowed on any of these trails.
-In fact, dogs are only allowed on 2 trails in the Park, both of them at the visitors centers.
+One important note: - Dogs are not allowed on any of these trails.
+In fact, you can only take dogs on 2 trails in the Park, both of them located at the visitors centers.
 So Fido will need to stay at home.
 You can read more about the Park's Pet Policy on their website.

 Porters Creek Trail